-- In Family Guy, Chris becomes a witness in a robbery and anonymously sends the thief to prison, however, his identity is spilled to the robber twice by both Peter when he wanders into the wrong room looking for his son, and also by the FBI when they give the robber the Griffin family's new address in Dixie.
+- In the Family Guy episode "To Live and Die in Dixie", Chris becomes a witness in a robbery and anonymously sends the thief to prison; however, his identity is spilled to the robber twice by both Peter when he wanders into the wrong room looking for his son, and also by the FBI when they give the robber the Griffin family's new address in Dixie.

-- The Simpsons episode "Cape Feare" is a Whole Plot Reference to Cape Fear and as such the program does not work out.
-Sideshow Bob threatens Bart to kill him so the family decides to go into witness protection until Bob is sent back to prison.
+- The Simpsons: The episode "Cape Feare" is a Whole-Plot Reference to Cape Fear and as such the program does not work out.
+Sideshow Bob threatens Bart to kill him, so the family decides to go into witness protection until Bob is sent back to prison.
 The relocation agents name the family the Thompsons and tell them they'll leave Springfield to begin a new life in Terror Lake.
 The family drives to Terror Lake and move into a houseboat, believing they are safe from Bob.
-Bob, however, has belted himself to the bottom of their car.
+Bob, however, has belted himself to thes bottom of their car.
 In Terror Lake, Bob resumes his threats to Bart.